 If you want to convert MB to GB then you have come to the right site.
-But let’s be clear straight away about MB in GB, the unit of data “megabyte” has more than one meaning, so if you want to convert megabytes to gigabytes then it really depends if a MB stands for 10002 or 10242 bytes (B), basically whether a kilobyte (kB) has 1000 B or 1024 B. Read on to learn all you need to know about megabytes to gigabytes.
+But let’s be clear straight away about MB in GB, the unit of data “megabyte” has more than one meaning, so if you want to convert megabytes to gigabytes, then it really depends if a MB stands for 10002 or 10242 bytes (B), basically whether a kilobyte (kB) has 1000 B or 1024 B. Read on to learn all you need to know about megabytes to gigabytes, usually shortened as MB to GB.

 The International Electrotechnical Commission IEC in 1998 defined 1 MB as 1000000 (106) bytes, and since then this standard had been widely adopted by international organizations including, but not limited to the International System of Units.
 Along the same lines, a gigabyte is 1000000000 (109) bytes.

 The prefix “kilo” means one thousand, whereas the prefix “mega” denotes one million, or 10002.
 Then, “giga” prepended before a unit stands for 10003.
-With that in mind we can see that MB to GB is always a thousand times less, as one gigabyte has 1000 megabytes.
+With that in mind we can see that megabytes to gigabytes is always a thousand times less, as one gigabyte has 1000 megabytes.
 And a kilobyte is 1/1000 of a MB by definition.

 However, the term megabyte continues to be extensively used with different meanings: Microsoft Windows for example postulates 1 MB is 1048576 bytes, which is 10242 Bytes, or 220 B in base 2.
 The idea behind it is that bytes are naturally computed in powers of two and should be expressed the same way.
 In strict terms however, 1048576 bytes make up a mebibyte (MiB) as proposed by IEC in 1998 as well.
 In contrast, a megabyte (MB) comprises of 10002 B digital information or storage.